dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 :::moniker range=">= aspnetcore-8.0"

-This guidance applies to Interactive WebAssembly rendering in a Blazor Web App or a standalone Blazor WebAssembly app.
+This guidance applies to client-side project configuration in a Blazor Web App or a standalone Blazor WebAssembly app.

 In Blazor Web Apps: